Out and about with your baby

 Baby carriers (also called slings) are attached with straps and your baby is carried in front of you.
 Most babies like being carried like this because they're close to you and warm.
 The back part of the carrier must be high enough to support your baby’s head.
 Check that buckles and straps are secure.
 Older babies who can hold up their heads and whose backs are stronger (at about four months) can be carried in carriers that go on your back.

 See the Royal Society for the Prevention of Accidents (RoSPA) website for more advice on using baby carriers and slings safely.

 Prams give your baby a lot of space to sit and lie comfortably, but they take up a lot of space and are hard to use on public transport.
 If you have a car, look for a pram that can be dismantled easily.
-Buy a pram harness at the same time, as you may need it to strap your baby securely into the pram.
+Consider buying a pram harness at the same time, as you may need it to strap your baby securely into the pram.

 Carrycot on wheels

 A carrycot is a light, portable cot with handles, similar to but smaller than the body of a pram and often attachable to a wheeled frame.
 Your baby can sleep in the carrycot for the first few months, and the cot can be attached to the frame to go out.
-Most modern carrycots can also be taken in a car with appropriate restraints, but check that yours can.

 This is a carrycot and transporter (set of wheels) that can be converted into a pushchair when your baby outgrows the carrycot.
 Shopping trays that fit under the pushchair or pram can also be very useful when you're out.

 If you've got a car, you must have a baby car seat.
 Your baby must always go in their seat, including when you bring them home from the hospital.
 It's illegal and also very dangerous to carry your baby in your arms in a vehicle.